pmgespina/bmicalc/README.md

 A biomedical calculator for the body mass index (BMI) and other parameters.

 For method bmi(mass, height) we will have these different tests:
-- mass with a negative value and height with a negative value: EXCEPTION
+- mass with a negative value and height with a negative value: throw EXCEPTION
-- mass with a negative value and height equal to zero: EXCEPTION
+- mass with a negative value and height equal to zero: throw EXCEPTION
-- mass with a negative value and height equal to 1.81: EXCEPTION
+- mass with a negative value and height equal to 1.81: throw EXCEPTION
-- mass equal to zero height with a negative value: EXCEPTION
+- mass equal to zero height with a negative value: throw EXCEPTION
-- mass equal to 62 and height with a negative value: EXCEPTION
+- mass equal to 62 and height with a negative value: throw EXCEPTION
 - mass equal to 62 and height equal to 1.81: we expect 18.92
 - mass equal to 75 and height equal to 1.90: we expect 20.73

 For method category(bmi) we will have these different tests:
-- bmi equal to -2: EXCEPTION
+- bmi equal to -2: throw EXCEPTION
-- bmi equal to zero: EXCEPTION
+- bmi equal to zero: throw EXCEPTION
 - bmi equal to 10: we expect "UNDERWEIGHT"
 - bmi equal to 18.4: we expect "UNDERWEIGHT"
 - bmi equal to 18.5: we expect "NORMAL"